“From Grant-Based Activism to a Plant-Based Career”

-- Better still — organize your own vegan food fair!
-You can apply for grant support from VegFund here.
+- Better still — organize your own vegan food fair.
+Apply for a VegFund grant!

-- Watch for paid and voluntary opportunities at nonprofit animal rights organizations such as The Humane League, Vegan Outreach, Farm Sanctuary, and FARM
+- Watch for paid and voluntary opportunities at nonprofit animal rights organizations such as The Humane League, Vegan Outreach, and Farm Sanctuary.

 - And network, network, network!